Nanotechnology: Guidelines for Safe Research Practices

 - A safety protocol is written into the research procedure

-- Material Safety Data Sheets (MSDS), the manufacturer's handling instructions, and UCSD standard operating procedures are carefully read
+- Safety Data Sheets (formerly called Material Safety Data Sheets), the manufacturer's handling instructions, and UC San Diego standard operating procedures are carefully read

-- Note: Given the lack of extensive data on nanoparticles, MSDS information may be more applicable to the properties of the bulk material.
+- Note: Given the lack of extensive data on nanoparticles, Safety Data Sheet information may be more applicable to the properties of the bulk material.

 - Inform employees about the 4 possible routes of workplace exposure to nanoparticles:

 - Inhalation: Because of their tiny size, certain nanoparticles appear to penetrate deep into the lungs and may translocate to other organs following pathways not demonstrated in studies with larger particles.